bozsahin/thebench/README.md

 Go to <https://www.docker.com/products/docker-desktop/> and download the Docker Desktop app for your OS.

-#### 1. Pull the TheBench Docker image
+#### 1. Pull TheBench Docker image

 Click on the Docker Desktop app.
-This starts the Docker Engine (deamon).
+This starts the Docker Engine (daemon).
 Then do:

 ```bash
 docker pull bozsahin/thebench:main